Signed in as:

 ---

-Joseph Lenzi retired as a Mechanical Engineer and Principal Engineer in 2015.
-He learned to build guitars from Charles Fox in 1976 while Joe was living in Alaska.
-For the next 10 years Joe built and repaired stringed instruments in Fairbanks and, through the community college, taught guitar building and music during the long winters.
-He now lives in Richmond, Virginia, where he and Cherie have raised two children, both of whom are grown and out of college.
-Since retiring from the engineering profession, Joe has been trying to perfect the art of retirement by building a few guitars and mandolins each year.
-Instruction and presentation have always been a significant part of his professional life.
-He has been an LLI member since 2017.
+Joseph Lenzi learned to build guitars from Charles Fox in 1976 while living in Alaska.
+For the next decade, he built and repaired stringed instruments in Fairbanks and taught guitar building and music through the community college during the long winters.
+Now living in Richmond, Virginia, Joe and his wife, Cherie, have raised two children who are grown and out of college.
+He retired as a mechanical and principal engineer in 2015 and has since been perfecting the art of retirement by crafting a few guitars and mandolins each year.
+Instruction and presentation have always been central to his professional life, and he has been an LLI instructor and member since 2017.

 ---